AndrewAltimit/Neural-Net-REST-API-AWS/README.md

 	python main.py <train_dir> <test_dir> <mode>

 The mode can be either "FCNN" (Fully Connected Neural Network) or "CNN" (Convolutional Neural Network).
 The test and train directories must contain a subdirectory for each class.
 See the provided example datasets in the train and test folders respectively.

+After the run is complete, the model will be evaluated and metrics displayed to the end user.
+A file will be generated in the same directory as main.py titled either "model_FCNN" or "model_CNN" depending on the type launched.